papr8ka/-lwjgl-basics-wiki/OpenGL-ES-Blurs.md

 		pixmap.getGLType(), pixmap.getPixels());
 ```

-Then, on the GLSL side, we'll use the optional `bias` parameter of `texture2D`, which allows us to influence which mipmap level is sampled from.
+Then, on the GLSL side, we'll use the optional `bias` parameter of `texture2D`, which allows us to influence which mipmap level we sample from.
 Depending on the given bias, the driver will choose the most appropriate mipmap level.
 With MipMapLinearLinear, we actually end up with "trilinear" filtering, where the driver interpolates between the two nearest mipmap levels.

 ```glsl
 ...